 A silent auction was also part of this festive evening, with the highest bidders going home with items donated by local businesses, artists, and individuals.
 We look forward to celebrating next year’s Leopold Restoration Award winners at the Arboretum Visitor Center on October 8, 2015.
 We hope you will join us for this important event!

-The Leopold Restoration Awards program is a large and complex endeavor that could not take place without the support and hard work of talented volunteers.
+The Leopold Restoration Awards program is a large and complex endeavor that could not take place without the support and hard work of many talented volunteers who freely share their time and talents.
 Many thanks to the following individuals and organizations for their support:

 - Peter Anderson

 - Bill Arthur